 How we’re supporting our members through the coronavirus crisis

-We’ve reduced our Rent and Rent to own weekly payments respectively and we review and update our terms and conditions on a regular basis to help deal with this difficult situation as it evolves.
+We’ve reduced our Flexi and Flexi own weekly payments respectively and we review and update our terms and conditions on a regular basis to help deal with this difficult situation as it evolves.

 Check out Uber’s financial assistance package too.